thodorisKall/Weather-App/README.md

 ## 1. Goal of the Project

-The primary objective of this project is to showcase proficiency in React,SASS and TypeScript through the development of a user-friendly weather application.
+The primary objective of this project is to showcase proficiency in React, SASS and TypeScript through the development of a user-friendly weather application.
 The app allows users to effortlessly search for and view the current weather conditions of any chosen city or address.

 ## 2. Deployment